-Pepe Izursa is the Field Trip Coordinator, but individual Club members organize and lead each trip.
-We are always looking for volunteers to lead Trips and ideas for fun places to photograph.
+Andrew Rein is the Field Trip Coordinator, but individual Club members organize and lead each trip.
+We are always looking for volunteers to lead trips, and ideas for fun places to photograph.

-Travel arrangements vary, but people wishing to carpool often meet at the parking lot for the Giant Supermarket at 8750 Arliss St., Silver Spring, MD, 20901 (the corner of Flower and Arliss).
+Travel arrangements vary, but people wishing to carpool meet (unless otherwise specified) at the parking lot for the Giant Supermarket at 8750 Arliss St., Silver Spring, MD, 20901 (the corner of Flower Ave. and Arliss St.).
+We meet at the far end of the parking lot nearest the Arliss St. entrance.